 - Provide teams with exactly the right training to suit their needs.

-- Oriented towards the application of particular lean tools and techniques.
+- Oriented towards the application of particular lean tools and techniques, with a practical focus and using case studies.

 - Implementation support.